Bharath07T/Library-Management-System/README.md

 Features:

-i)Restaurant Management: Add and manage restaurant details including name, address, and contact number.
+i)Library Information Management: Add and manage library details including name, location, and contact information.

-ii)Menu Management: Maintain a list of menu items with item ID, name, description, and price.
+ii) Book Management: Maintain a list of books with Book ID, title, author, and available stock.

-iii)Customer Management: Store and retrieve customer details.
+iii) Member Management: Store and retrieve member details such as Member ID and name.

-iv)Order Management: Allow customers to place orders and calculate the total bill.
+iv) Borrowing System: Allow members to borrow books and automatically update stock and issue dates.

-v)Invoice Generation: Generate invoices with details like order ID, customer name, order date, and total amount.
+v) Return & Fine Calculation: Handle book returns, calculate overdue days, and apply fine if applicable.

-vi)Payment Processing: Process payments via different methods (Cash, Card, Online) and track payment status.
+vi) Record Viewing: Display all registered members and available books with complete details.

 Technologies Used: